SnowBroScott/emberhold-canonical/docs/master-spec.md

 **Reporting deliberately does NOT live here.** Redemption history and reward-performance/prune belong on a future admin/reporting surface — Emberhold's first *analyze-vs-operate* split.
 Data intact, just not shown in the Vault.

 **The couples rail (`reward.audience`).** `household` / `adults_only`, default `household`.
 Toggle in the create/edit-reward form ("Everyone in the hold" / "Adults only").
-Store filters by viewer role — kid sees `household` only; adult sees both.
+Store filters by viewer role.
 Membrane-safe: adults_only rewards are normal rewards with the same sink and same flow; only visibility changes.

 ### Campaigns
 Shared-goal containers a quest tags into, with a progress bar.
 Two types via `goal_type`:
-- **PLANNING** — completed tagged quests / total (e.g. São Paulo).
+- **PLANNING** — completed tagged quests / total.
-- **EARNING** — pooled embers. **This is the home for shared/couple goals** (Date Night).
-The pooled mechanic that the Vault deliberately doesn't have.
+- **EARNING** — pooled embers. **The home for shared/couple goals.** The pooled mechanic the Vault deliberately doesn't have.

 Planning tools, not earning grinds.
 Progress renders as a bare **%** (earning-type campaigns showing a real ember count are the exception).
 Campaign completion fires the **Legendary** override state on the feed.

 ### Calendar
 Standalone event CRUD: month grid, per-member color dots, today-glow, day-tap list, event detail.
 Events carry who / date / optional `end_date` (multi-day) / times or all-day / location / notes / simple recurrence.
 The keep glyph marks whole-hold items. **Native OS date picker** for event dates (deliberate).
 Event **creation** is a feed write point; edits aren't.
-No iCal import yet (deferred).
+No iCal import yet. **One timeline is constitutional — every module's dated things land here.**

 ### Lists
 A generic shared-list primitive (`list` / `list_item` / `list_section`).
 Index (ember cards, open-count) + detail (docked add-item bar, **strike-and-sink**, user-defined **sections** with per-section sink and a section chip, per-item delete, "Clear checked").
 Seed lists: Groceries / Packing / Errands.
 Permissions: anyone adds/checks/deletes items + manages sections; **deleting a whole list is adult-only.** **Off the activity_log spine** (membrane: no embers, no game).
 - **Add-item bar = full-width solid docked footer** (opaque elevated layer, hard top edge, fade scrim; list scrolls cleanly *behind* it).
-The global FAB is suppressed on list-detail — the docked bar is the sole create action.
+The global FAB is suppressed on list-detail.
-- **Search bar** appears automatically past ~50 items (sticky top); **searches checked items too** (the un-stock-when-you-run-out case); retains section grouping during search; clear-to-restore.
+- **Search bar** appears automatically past ~50 items (sticky top); **searches checked items too**; retains section grouping during search; clear-to-restore.

 ### The Briefing
-The Adult command center and the **Hub's seed**, built as final architecture with sparse contents (modules add rows, never re-poured).
+The Adult command center and the **Hub's seed**, built as final architecture with sparse contents (surfaces add rows, never re-poured).
 Zones, priority-ordered by brightness=heat=importance:
 1. **NEEDS YOU** attention bar
 2. **OPEN BOUNTIES** strip *(the one surviving use of the word)*
 3. **FEED** — the live activity pulse strip (newest-first, auto-advancing, DIM→BLAZING heat, 48h window)